 - Painful joints

-The Department of Agriculture has created a Salmonella Action Plan, which involves updating the poultry slaughter inspection system and enhancing sampling and testing programs for poultry and meat.
-The plan's purpose is to cut the number of salmonella infections in the United States.
+The U.S. Department of Agriculture (USDA) oversees and updates inspection, sampling and testing programs for poultry and meat.
+The purpose is to cut the number of salmonella infections in the United States.

-You can also take care to avoid spreading bacteria to others.
 Preventive methods are especially important when preparing food or providing care for infants, older adults and people with weakened immune systems.
-Be sure to cook food thoroughly and refrigerate or freeze food promptly.

 Wash your hands

 Washing your hands thoroughly can help prevent the transfer of salmonella bacteria to your mouth or to any food you're preparing.
-Wash your hands after you:
+Wash your hands with soap and water for 20 seconds after you:

 - Use the toilet